 researchers the resources, spaces, and services necessary to enable them to carry

 out high-quality research and inquiry.
-The IUP Libraries Award for
+The IUP Libraries' Awards for

-Undergraduate Research was created to recognize high-quality scholarly work
+Undergraduate and Graduate Research were created to recognize excellence in scholarly work

 based on a foundation of careful background research and literature review in